 Regards to Mama.

 I worked with Herbie Hancock when he was preparing his “Rockit Tour” at SIR Studios in NYC.
-I’d go there to program a Simmons SDS7 analog/digital hybrid drum brain, to sound as close as possible to the Fairlight sounds that were used on the record.
-I also programmed drum sounds for Third World, Kiss, Yoko Ono, and drummers Ronald Shannon Jackson and Kenwood Dennard.
+I was there for two weeks programming a Simmons SDS7 analog/digital hybrid drum module, to sound as close as possible to the Fairlight sounds that were used on the record.
+I also programmed drum sounds for Third World, Kiss, Yoko Ono, and drummers Ronald Shannon Jackson and Kenwood Dennard amongst others..

 Before the big move into NYC with the band, The Kind, I lived in Bohemia Long Island New York.
 I was working in a plant nursery that was next to my family’s home.
 Had a car, summer’s at the beach.
 Played in a club date band, original rock group, pit orchestra in HS doing “West Side Story”, a jazz trio and one summer was a percussionist in Long Island ‘s “Opera on the Sound” company performing Tosca and La Boheme.
 A colleague percussionist Michael Parola got me the gig.
 This experience taught me that I did not want to go into the legit field.
 Even though I studied classical percussion, played in orchestras in high school and college, the lure of drumming in an original rock group was were I was at.
 Shortly after I knew I wanted my own studio.